Academy of Riding Starlight Stables (816) 628-6569

 5. Will you have the same instructor each time?

 You should have the same instructor each time.
+Consistency of Instructor and Horse helps you learn faster.

 6. Does the instructor also train horses?